rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 > ## Thread-local RNG
 >
 > There is built-in support for a RNG associated with each thread stored in
 > thread-local storage.
-This RNG can be accessed via thread_rng, or used
+This RNG can be accessed via `thread_rng`, or used
-> implicitly via random.
+> implicitly via `random`.
 This RNG is normally randomly seeded from an
-> operating-system source of randomness, e.g. /dev/urandom on Unix systems, and
+> operating-system source of randomness, e.g. `/dev/urandom` on Unix systems,
-> will automatically reseed itself from this source after generating 32 KiB of
+> and will automatically reseed itself from this source after generating 32 KiB
-> random data.
+> of random data.
 >
 > ## Cryptographic security
 >
 > An application that requires an entropy source for cryptographic purposes must
-> use OsRng, which reads randomness from the source that the operating system
+> use `OsRng`, which reads randomness from the source that the operating system
-> provides (e.g. /dev/urandom on Unixes or CryptGenRandom() on Windows).
+> provides (e.g. `/dev/urandom` on Unixes or `CryptGenRandom()` on Windows).
 The
 > other random number generators provided by this module are not suitable for
 > such purposes.